browserify-search/browserifiability/README.md

 browserifiability
 =================

-Determine the browserifiability of a module on npm.
+Determine the browserifiability of a module on npm - the probability that a module will work with browserify.

 ## Usage